orlopau/bachelor-thesis-code/data/speedup_test_lr_noscaled/README.md

 All tests are run with "--exclusive" option to allocate the whole node.
 Tests are run without NCCL support!

+The batch size and learning rates are the same across all GPU configurations.

 ```sh
 #!/bin/bash